• Welcome

 What makes teams effective in early-stage entrepreneurship — their composition, or the topics they explore?

-Although society is pouring money into entrepreneurial teams, there is surprisingly little evidence on whether these initiatives are effective in fostering successful entrepreneurial outcomes.
+Although society is investing heavily in entrepreneurial teams, there is surprisingly little evidence on whether these initiatives effectively foster successful entrepreneurial outcomes.
 This trial aims to gain a better understanding of what factors differentiate successful from non-successful entrepreneurial teams.

-The trial will focus on a Business and Entrepreneurship class at a German University.
+The trial focuses on a Business and Entrepreneurship class at a German university.
 The students must work in teams to create a business plan.
-The intervention will randomly allocate students to endogenously selected or exogenously assigned teams and an endogenously selected or exogenously assigned business topic.
+The intervention randomly allocates students to either self-selected or externally assigned teams and business topics.

-The impact of these interventions on early entrepreneurial success will be measured through teams’ business plan performance, which will be assessed by both internal and external evaluators.
-These findings will be complemented by survey data, which speak to other dimensions of team selection and performance.
+The impact on early entrepreneurial success is measured through teams’ business plan performance, assessed by both internal and external evaluators.
+These findings are complemented by survey data on other dimensions of team selection and performance.

 Links